A Two-stage Transformer Framework for Temporal Localization of Distracted Driver Behaviors: Materials and Methods

-Inspired by XLNet \cite{yang2019xlnet}, AMA introduces a permutation-based mechanism to exploit bidirectional context while maintaining temporal coherence \cite{wang2023videomae}.
-Consider a long feature sequence $F = [F_{1:T}, F_{T+1:2T}]$, which is divided into an initial segment $\tilde{X} = F_{1:T}$ and a subsequent segment $X = F_{T+1:2T}$.
-Two permutations $\tilde{S}$ and $S$ are sampled for the two segments.
-Processing $\tilde{X}$ under permutation $\tilde{S}$ yields a set of layer-wise hidden states:
+AMA introduces a permutation-based context mechanism \cite{yang2019xlnet}.
+A sequence is divided into a preceding segment $\tilde{X}$ and a current segment $X$.
+Processing $\tilde{X}$ under permutation $\tilde{S}$ yields hidden states $\tilde{H}^{(m-1)}$ that act as a cached memory.
+The attention update for layer $m$ is: